ruggeri/tech-notes/randos/automotive/electric-car-charging.md

 Level 3 chargers are DC.
 Tesla's "Supercharger" line does 100kW/120kW/250kW for v1/v2/v3.
 Electrify America does 50kW/150kW/350kW.

+What voltage do you use for Level 3 charging?
+Tesla uses 400V, but some cars use 800V charging.
+The advantage is that you can do higher wattage without higher current.
+But, a problem is that you are applying higher voltages to the car.
+That complicates the car's design.

+Also: you can only dump so much energy into a battery so fast.
+There is going to be heat produced, and it is more heat the faster the charging.
+This is a limitation.
+If the heat is due to _current_, then maybe a larger battery pack can limit the amount of current.
+But, I think that the limitation might be more about battery _chemistry_.
+Not exactly sure what comes into play here.

+I think that a main challenge in increasing voltages is switching so much voltage.
+The connectors are part of the problem.
+Tesla hasn't traditionally supported up to 1kV, but it is bringing that out eventually.

+I think that 400V batteries are just easier to work with, since 400V needs to be supplied to the motor.
+I don't think you can use 800V to charge a 400V battery?
+At least not with power transformation, in which case you have big currents in the on-board battery charger?
+GM gets around this by using a trick: they have two battery packs, and they wire them in series when charging at 800V, but wire them in parallel when driving.

 ## Charger Networks

 - Tesla